This post is sponsored by my friends at Feast Portland.

 If you've been following le bloggity blog here for awhile, you may already know that Feast is one of my very favorite annual traditions.

-You can find recaps of Feast Portlands Past in the archives (2015!
-2016!
-2017!) but if you’re new to my favorite food festival, let me start with the best part (besides the food. because ohhhhhh, the food): Feast Portland raises money to end childhood hunger and fight food waste and insecurity in Oregon (causes that you might know are especially close to my heart).
+If you're new to my favorite food festival, let me start with the best part (besides the food. because ohhhhhh, the food): Feast Portland raises money to end childhood hunger and fight food waste and insecurity in Oregon.

 I have a whooooooole other post comin' atcha tomorrow (seven straight days of shooting = KIND OF A LOT OF PICTURES WE NEED TO GET THROUGH), but for now, come on down the rabbit hole with me to peep the first half of this year's Feast Portland.